Reporting compliance

 Gender Equality Targets requirement

-Notification & access requirements
+Notification and access requirements

-• Make public reports accessible to employees and any shareholders or members of the employer.
+• make public reports accessible to employees and any shareholders or members of the employer

-• Inform employees and employee organisations of the opportunity to comment on the Report.
+• inform employees and employee organisations of the opportunity to comment on the Report.

 Reports to be given to governing body (if any)